jmartinsjrbr/introduction_to_microbiomics/README.md

 ## How to download and install VirtualBox VM with the bioinformatics environment necessary to the course

-The steps below will guide you to proceed with virtualbox installation and VM setup: The VM was previously prepared with all softwares necessary for doing the course.
+The steps below will guide you to proceed with virtualbox installation and VM setup: The VM is prepared with all softwares necessary for doing the course.

 1-	Download and install VirtualBox from: https://www.virtualbox.org/wiki/Downloads and select the proper version according to host's OS;